 Some types of loans use the value of the vehicle as collateral to secure the loan and help guarantee repayment.
 The value of the asset may need to be equal to or exceed the amount you request to borrow.
 Loan approval may take longer, as the value of your collateral needs to be verified.

 An unsecured personal loan from Discover, however, could be used in almost any way you choose.
-The lump sum could help you pay for both a vehicle and related expenses—so you can get the most utility out of your new purchase.
-Most people get a decision the same day, while funds can be sent as soon as the next business day after your acceptance.
+The lump sum could help you pay for both a vehicle and related expenses like gear, repairs, storage, trailers, registrations, and more.
+Plus, most people get a decision the same day, while funds can be sent as soon as the next business day after your acceptance.

-Our personal loan calculator makes it easy to estimate your monthly payments based on your desired loan amount and credit score.
-That way you can budget for your transportation and get your dream rolling.
+Whether your next step in financing is a new vehicle, or you need flexibility to pay for other related expenses, our personal loan calculator makes it easy to estimate your monthly payments based on your desired loan amount and credit score.
+Get your dream rolling.

 Estimate Payments